Cryxtalix/NixOS-config/README.md

 7. Download this configuration:
 `git clone https://github.com/Cryxtalix/NixOS-config && cd ~/NixOS-config`
 Or follow the link and download the files manually and unzip.
+8. Change the configuration to your liking, such as changing settings in /packages/git.nix, editing installed apps in /hosts/home/profile, or even creating new profiles!
+Be sure to add any new profiles in flake.nix.
+9. `git add -A` if you used git clone earlier and created any new files.
-8. Finally, install the configuration!
+10. Finally, install the configuration!
 `home-manager switch -b backup --flake .#<your-home-profile>`